 The median annual cost of care in a skilled nursing facility in South Carolina is $42,000, according to a cost of care survey by long-term care insurance company Genworth.
 You can’t expect Medicare to cover it.
-Medicaid coverage doesn’t start in, until the value of your assets is reduced to $2,000, says The Columbia Regional Business Report’s recent article entitled “Nursing home care requires advance planning.”
+Medicaid coverage doesn’t start in, until the value of your assets is reduced to $2,000.
+You need to plan in advance for nursing home care for your parents, says The Columbia Regional Business Report’s recent article entitled “Nursing home care requires advance planning.”

 Many people don’t know that to qualify for Medicaid, your assets have to be spent down to almost nothing.
 Planning for long-term care includes both insurance and financial planning.
 However, the long-term care insurance options are limited.
 There are only a few providers remaining in the industry, but it’s worth the effort to see what they have.